-Your personal representatives should contact us in the event of your death.
+Your personal representatives should contact BNZ in the event of your death.

-If your KiwiSaver savings are less than the prescribed amount (currently \$15,000) and certain other conditions are met, we may pay your BNZ KiwiSaver savings direct to a person authorised by the law to receive them.
+If your KiwiSaver savings are less than the prescribed amount (currently \$15,000) and certain other conditions are met, your BNZ KiwiSaver savings may be paid to a person authorised by the law to receive them.
 This could be a surviving spouse or partner.

-Otherwise, we will work with your personal representatives to make the process of dealing with your BNZ KiwiSaver investment as simple as possible during a difficult time.
+Otherwise, BNZ will work with your personal representatives to make the process of dealing with your BNZ KiwiSaver investment as simple as possible during a difficult time.